Entrée to Black Paris

 Richard Wright's Paris

 Richard Wright is one of America’s most renowned 20th century writers.
-He and his family settled in Paris in 1946, where he was received as a literary celebrity.
+He and his family visited Paris in 1946 and then settled there in 1947.
 His self-imposed exile in France would inspire many other writers, including James Baldwin and Chester Himes, to establish residences there as well.
-The year 2008 marks the centennial of his birth (4 September 1908).

 This self-guided walking tour takes you to many of the locations on the Left Bank that Wright, his family and his friends frequented during the 1940s and 50s.